 Letters should be addressed to the LGLA President and be submitted to firstname.lastname@example.org.

-Applications to attend a regional Elected Officials Seminar must be received by November 30, 2018.
+Applications to attend a Leadership Forum must be received by October 15.
+Applications to attend a regional Elected Officials Seminar must be received by November 15.

 Primary evaluation criteria include the following:

 - Applicant must be a BC local government or First Nations elected official;